 Address: Yavapai Geology Museum, Grand Canyon Village, AZ 86023

 Those interested in geology or astronomy will love a visit to the Yavapai Geology Museum at Grand Canyon National Park!
-Located just off East Rim Drive, this museum is home to an extensive collection of exhibits and artifacts that shed light on the geological processes that shaped the Grand Canyon over millions of years.
+Located just off East Rim Drive, this museum has an extensive collection of exhibits and artifacts that shed light on the geological processes that shaped the Grand Canyon over millions of years.

 19. Mule Rides